Khatri: Varna status

-M. N. Srinivas states that Khatri made different Varna claims at different times in the Census of India before Independence.
-In 1911, they did not make any Varna claim, while in 1921 they made a claimed a Kshatriya status but later in 1931 they claimed a Vaishya status.
+M. N. Srinivas states Khatri made different Varna claims at different times in the Census of India before Independence.
+In 1911, they did not make any Varna claim, while in 1921 they claimed a Kshatriya status but later in 1931 they claimed a Vaishya status.
 However, most scholars do not agree with the Khatris' claims to Kshatriya varna.
-They consider castes in north India, like Khatri and Kayastha to be merchant castes who claim higher status based on the educational and economic progress they made in the past.
+They consider castes in north India, like Khatri and Kayastha to be merchant castes who claimed higher status based on the educational and economic progress they made in the past.

 According to Yang, the Khatris in the Saran district of Bihar, were included in the list of "Bania" along with Agarwals and Rastogis of the Vaishya Varna.
 According to Yang, their position in the Varna system should be "just below" the twice-born varnas.
 Jacob Copeman writes "Agarwal, Khatri, and Bania usually denote people of merchant-trader background of middling clean-caste status, often of Vaishya varna".

 While some historians agree with the claim of Khatris to be of Kshatriya varna, many others do not.
 According to some historians, even though they participated in mercantile or other occupationally diverse professions such as Agriculture, they were originally Kshatriyas.
 In Indian historian Satish Chandra's opinion, certain castes like Khatris and Kayasthas "do not quite fit" in the Hindu Varna system.
 According to him, Khatris are neither Vaishyas nor Kshatriyas but are "par excellence traders".